facafile/facafile/README.md

 ### Hi there 👋

-I am Filip Šimičević, currently working as a Technical Consultant at the [BitAhead].
+I am Filip Šimičević, currently working as a Technical Consultant at BitAhead.
 As a Junior developer, I love writing clean and maintainable code.
 My major is on the theme of artificial inteligence and computer vision.
 Find out more about me & feel free to connect me here:

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white&link=https://www.linkedin.com/in/filip-šimičević-13041623b/)](https://www.linkedin.com/in/filip-šimičević-13041623b/)